This is a post out of the “31 Days of Morning Circles ”. You can find the main page for this series here.

 If you’re unsure how morning circles can benefit your child and your homeschool unit, the list below touches on some of the advantages.

-Benefits of the morning circle for the child with special needs:
+Benefits of the morning circle:

 - welcoming and celebrating a new day is a positive start for all family members